Whitney Shay: Life and career

 In 2012, Shay was offered the opportunity to record her debut album with record producer Archie Thompson, at Stat Records Studio.
 The album, Soul Tonic, contained 12 tracks, some of them cover versions of vintage blues, soul and R&B tracks.
 These included the Isaac Hayes and David Porter penned, "Your Good Thing (Is About to End)" and Etta James' song, "Can't Shake It."
 Following the release of the album, Shay toured extensively in the United States and Brazil, including performances at music festivals and on radio and television.
 In 2015, she sang backing vocals with Candye Kane and Nina Anderson on James Harman's album, Bonetime.
 Shay noted "I've done lots of weird things in my career...
 I jumped out of a cake, I got hired to sing 'Happy Birthday' and jump out of a cake.
 I've done a couple of jazz gigs at Asian grocery stores."

 In 2017, she was voted the Blues Artist of the Year at the San Diego Music Awards.
-Shay signed a single-album contract with the Little Village Foundation, who issued her sophomore album, A Woman Rules the World.
+Shay signed a single-album contract with the Little Village Foundation, who issued her second album, A Woman Rules the World.
 It was produced by Kid Andersen.
 Blues Matters stated that Shay was "a future blues icon", while Elmore Magazine described her as "the epitome of a rising star."
 The album appeared listed in various publications, including Top Albums of the Year in Blues Music, in France's Soul Bag, and in Norway's and Germany's Bluesnews magazine.
 A Woman Rules the World, Shay's first new album in six years, was also the first to include some of her own penned songs, co-written with her musical partner, Adam J. Eros.
 In addition, the album incorporated Shay's reworking of tracks previously recorded by Little Richard and Dinah Washington.